Nitrokey/nitrokey-documentation/software/nitropy/linux/udev.rst

-Setting up the udev rules for nitropy
+Setting up The udev Rules For nitropy
 =====================================

 To be able to access your devices without root privileges, nitropy requires the Nitrokey udev rules.
 These rules are shipped with `libnitrokey <https://github.com/Nitrokey/libnitrokey>`_.
 If you don’t have libnitrokey or if you need a newer version, you can install the rules manually::